-CTMP 4510.03/CTMP 4511.03/CTMP 4515X\Y.06: Independent Readings in Contemporary Studies
+CTMP 4510.03/CTMP 4511.03/CTMP 4515X\Y.06: Independent Readings in Contemporary Studies permission of the instructor and Director

 In a reading course the student is assigned to a member of staff for regular meetings to discuss readings in a selected area.
 Papers and research projects are expected.